mmistakes/made-mistakes-jekyll/_posts/2013-01-13-rasmusfisker-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @rasmusfisker"
+title: "Yellow and violet tones"
 description: "PaperFaces portrait of @rasmusfisker drawn with Paper by 53 on an iPad."
 image: paperfaces-rasmusfisker-twitter-lg
 thumb: paperfaces-rasmusfisker-twitter-150.jpg